dora-rs/dora-drives/docs/src/leaderboard.md

 # Leaderboard

-The CARLA Leaderboard enables you to test out your agent on predefined scenarios.
+The OASIS Leaderboard enables you to test out your agent on predefined scenarios.
 It will generates KPI that can be used to compare agent between them.

-You can use the CARLA leaderboard without changing your graph by simply changing the input source.
-The new source is `carla/dora_agent`.
+You can use the OASIS leaderboard without changing your graph by simply changing the input source.
+The new source is `carla/oasis_agent`.

-The leaderboard graphs connect dora to the leaderboard 2.0 to run the graph within the leaderboard environment.

 To use the leaderboard through docker, first build it with:
 ```bash